colder/phantm/README.md

-phantm - PHp ANalzer for Type Mistakes
+phantm - PHp ANalzer for Type Mismatches
 ======

 **phantm** is a tool that can be used to spot various kinds of mistakes in your